Horus Music Publishing

 Pitch Your Music for Sync Licensing Opportunities

-Our new subscription tier, Horus Music Publishing +, gives you the opportunity to submit songs for global sync licensing briefs and bespoke songwriting opportunities you won’t find anywhere else.
+With our new subscription tier, Horus Music Publishing +, we provide songwriters and publishing rights holders with access to submit their songs for global sync licensing briefs and bespoke songwriting opportunities, on top of all the administrative benefits you receive with with a Horus Music Publishing subscription.

 Learn More